 Guided Relaxation Mp3

 Recently one of my readers let me know about a great product that I wish I’d had when I was going through this.
-It’s a guided relaxation mp3 that trains your brain to relax and be in the moment during sex.
+It’s called Mental Impotence Healer and is a guided relaxation mp3 that trains your brain to relax and be in the moment during sex.
 I got a copy of it myself and use it daily to train my brain to relax for sex.
 It might sound a little cheesy, but this is exactly what I did with guided relaxation, except this mp3 program has been designed specifically for dealing with sexual performance anxiety problems.
-I am very careful about which products that I recommend, and I do wholeheartedly recommend this one.
+I am very careful about which products that I recommend, and I wholeheartedly recommend this one.

 Have more tips on overcoming performance anxiety?
 Please share in the comments!